jd12/underclassmen-final/README.md

 **Hints:**
 - It may be helpful to create a class to associate the number of shares with the price (similar to how node associates an element with the pointer to the next node).
-- One of the more difficult test cases to pass will be multipleBuysMultipleSells.
+- One of the more difficult test cases to pass will be `multipleBuysMultipleSells`.
 You’ll have to figure out how to take out part of a share while leaving the rest of the shares in their proper place in the queue.
 This method must run in O(1) time but think about how a helper method might assist you here.

 ## Part Four: Create a Dropout Stack
 **Reminder: COMMIT PART III TO GITHUB BEFORE MOVING ON!!!!!!!!**

 In Chapter 3 of L&C, the authors define a class `ArrayStack` that implements their StackADT interface.
 In this project you will implement a similar class called a dropout stack.
 A dropout stack is like an ordinary stack except that it has a fixed capacity.
 When a push would cause the number of elements in the stack to exceed the capacity, the push succeeds as normal but the oldest (bottom) element in the stack is discarded.
 Remember that conceptually a stack does not have a capacity.
-In order to ease the writing of test cases, you will define the DropoutStackInterface which will serve as the definition for a dropout stack collection.
+In order to ease the writing of test cases, you will define the `DropoutStackInterface` which will serve as the definition for a dropout stack collection.

 In order to implement a dropout stack with an array and maintain O(1) time for all five stack operations, you will need to use a circular array.
 In a circular array x of capacity k, the first element x[0] is thought of as coming immediately after the last element x[k-1].
-As we implement a series of pushes and pops without moving the mass of elements in the array, the "top" and "bottom" locations in the array, representing the top and bottom of the stack, will both move around the array in much the same way that the "top" location moves in ArrayStack.
+As we implement a series of pushes and pops without moving the mass of elements in the array, the "top" and "bottom" locations in the array, representing the top and bottom of the stack, will both move around the array in much the same way that the "top" location moves in `ArrayStack`.
 You can see a circular array implementation of a queue in L&C Chapter 5.

 Here goes a suggested path(make a commit after each step):